-To be clear, the seller is under no obligation to agree to or respond to Buyer’s requests which makes Section 14B (3) so vital.
+To be clear, the seller is under no obligation to agree to or respond to the Buyer’s requests which makes Section 14B (3) so vital.

-The buyer can cancel the deal based on the findings or if they did not receive the reports in the specified time frame allowing for full investigation of the property.
+The buyer can cancel the deal based on the findings or if they did not receive the reports in the specified time frame allowing for a full investigation of the property.

 Final Thoughts on “As Is” in Real Estate

 So now you understand that buying a home “as is” really means with added provisions and protection for the buyer.

 These buyer protections would not be possible without Sections 11 and 14B of the Residential Purchase Agreement.

 Section 11 guarantees that the buyer will receive the property in the same physical condition at the close of escrow as when the offer was accepted.
 Section 14B allows the buyer to fully inspect the property and the right to ask the seller to make repairs.